kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## When Compile-Time Generation Really Can Make Development Slower
+## When Compile-Time Generation Really Can Make Development Slower { #when-compile-time-generation }

 There are conditions under which the criticism becomes correct.